 It is important that you do not base your preferences on other people's opinions.
 Each school has a prospectus and website which include details of the school's policies, uniform, the curriculum and teaching methods, term dates and school times as well as other helpful information.
 You can obtain a copy of the prospectus from the school and you are welcome to make an appointment to visit the school.
 School websites can be accessed through the West Sussex County Council website.
-The Government website www.gov.uk/browse/education has links to school OFSTED reports and Department for Education performance tables.
+You can find links to school OFSTED reports and Department for Education performance tables by going to this Government website.
 This information should also be available from the school or your local library.